theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 What is going on?
 One simple explanation is that data.gov.uk combines many different publishers.
 All  of them have their own quality and update schedule.
 In fact, we suspect most of them have not implemented an automated process that would make publication of CSVs easier and more reliable.

-We can summarise the problems by recognising the source of many CSV files: **often a direct copy of an Excel sheet**.
+We can summarise the problems by recognising the source of many CSV files: **often a direct copy of an Excel sheet** (or, in rare cases, an alternative tool).
 Excel sheets are optimised to be read by humans.
 They usually provide rich metadata, related information, and nice formatting.
-However, Excel files are difficult to process because each one might be unique.
+However, Excel files are difficult to process because they are unpredictable and possibly unique.
 Therefore, saving a `xlsx` file with a `csv` extension, as we observe, cannot be the solution.
 It is, in fact, the reason for many of the issues we encountered.

 There are numerous problems that prohibit importing, or even reading, a CSV file with a machine.

 1. Not available, for example because the link changed or the website is down.
-2. Errors that can be circumvented such as SSL certificate warnings.
+2. Errors that may be circumvented such as SSL certificate warnings.
 3. Non-standard symbols that are not recognised.
 For example, an `invalid multibyte string` or erroneous line ending.
 4. Files where the header row is not in line 1 or not specified.
 More in the next section.
 5. Multiple header rows